 The user creating the notification can select different options for allowing others to view it:

 - By default, students cannot see success notifications, with the exception of encouragements.
-In the future, users may elect to let students view notifications.
+You may now elect to allow the student to view the alert.

 - Professional staff – all connected faculty and staff, excluding peer advisors (peer advisors are often graduate assistants)